tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 ### 10.03 Validating References with Lifetimes
 Lifetimes
-: A type of generic that ensures that a reference is as valid
+: A type of generic that ensures that a reference is as valid for as long as needed : they are often inferred